webandras/cleanui-laravel/README.md

 ```

 Setup `.env` variables.
 Especially database and email settings.
 You need to have a local smtp server, and an user
-interface to receive emails (account verification, 2fa code emails).
+interface to receive and view emails (account verification, 2fa code emails).
 For example, one solution is to
 install [mailcatcher](https://mailcatcher.me/)
 on your computer.

-**These old steps below are not necessary:**
+**These old steps below are not needed:**

 _Only install it for new Laravel projects, because we will overwrite some files (and you may lose your changes you have
 already made, e.g. vite.config.js, package.json)!_